ramar-work/myst/README.md

 Myst only builds on Linux for now.

-OSX is as yet untested, and users may run into issues with Lucee.
+OSX is as yet untested, and users may run into general issues with Lucee.

 Windows is also untested, but Cygwin users may be in good shape.